 What happens if I miss the end of the tax year deadline?

 Most of your tax allowances will reset at the end of the tax year so that any unused portion of your allowance can’t be used in the new tax year.
 Therefore, if you have money that you are planning on putting away into an ISA, Lifetime ISA or Junior ISA, you may want to do this before the deadline.
 Pensions are the exception to this, where you may be able to carry forward some of your unused pension allowance into the new tax year.
+This is subject to having available annual allowance and relevant UK earnings in the future tax years.

 What happens at the end of the tax year?